Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Warm-up and tools

 We design iterative recommendation policies in a modular way, via ``subroutines" that comprise multiple rounds and accomplish a particular task.
 In particular, we need a formal framework to argue that our ``subroutines" are BIC if considered separately, and jointly form a BIC policy.

 We model a ``subroutine" as an iterative recommendation policy that inputs the history of the previous rounds and chooses its own duration.

-Formally, we consider a common generalization of Bayesian Exploration and the recommendation game: the state $\trueState$ is drawn and the signal $S$ is observed exactly as in the recommendation game, and then the game proceeds over multiple rounds, exactly as in Bayesian Exploration.
-Note that the recommendation game is simply a special case with time horizon $T=1$.
+More generally, we consider a common generalization of Bayesian Exploration and the recommendation game: the state $\trueState$ is drawn and the signal $S$ is observed exactly as in the recommendation game, and then the game proceeds over multiple rounds, exactly as in Bayesian Exploration.
+(Note that the recommendation game is simply a special case with time horizon $T=1$).

 We focus on a version where the time horizon is infinite (and irrelevant).
 Instead, each iterative recommendation policy $\pi$ runs for $T_\pi$ rounds, where the number $T_\pi$, termed \emph{duration}, is chosen by the policy rather than given exogenously.
 The duration is chosen before the signal is observed, and thus can only depend on the utility structure and the signal structure.
-(This restriction is crucial for proving Claim~\ref{cl:warmup-composition}.)
+(This restriction is crucial, see Remark~\ref{rem:composition}.)
 The notion of BIC carries over word-by-word from Definition~\ref{def:BIC}.
 Iterative recommendation policies in this model will also be called \emph{subroutines}.

 From the computational point of view, the input to a subroutine consists of the utility structure, the signal structure, and the realization of the signal.
 The output of a subroutine is the tuple $(S,H)$, where $H$ is the \emph{history}: the chosen joint actions and the rewards/utilities for all rounds in the execution, or any function of $(S,H)$.